20 seriously weird places around the world

 13. Red Beach, Panjin, China

-Very cool and very weird, this beach is covered in a type of seaweed called Sueda, which turns bright red in autumn.
-Thirty kilometres southwest of Panjin in China, these tidal wetlands are an important nature reserve for migrating birds.
+This beach is covered in a type of seaweed called Sueda, which turns bright red in autumn.
+Located thirty kilometers southwest of Panjin in China, these tidal wetlands are an important nature reserve for migrating birds.
 Only a small section of the beach is open to the public, but it can be explored via a wooden walkway that stretches out to sea.

 Red Beach may just be one of China's best secret beaches.
-Head here quick, along with these other secret beaches around the world before the crowds arrive.
+Head here quick before the crowds arrive.

 A beach to remember in China - Red Beach